 Jeremy grew up in Madison, Mississippi 30 minutes outside of Jackson.
 His dad, a preacher, was a music minister at the time and that experience offered Jeremy a unique musical environment growing up.
 When he was very young, he tried to emulate his mother’s vocals while singing in church unknowingly learning how to harmonize.
 In his first audition for the children’s choir, Jeremy surprised everyone with his self-taught singing ability.
 He explains, “When I was four while matching the piano key pitches I would add my own harmony lines to what they were playing.
 My parents asked me how I was doing that and I didn’t know, I was just doing what I heard my mom do.”

 Jeremy sang, played trombone and guitar throughout grade school, and was a huge fan of Jeff Buckley, finding inspiration from his music.
-His older brother Richie, also a musician, singer, and bandmate who has been involved with Jeremy musically since childhood.
+His older brother Richie, is also a musician, singer, and bandmate who has been involved with Jeremy musically since childhood.
 Outside of music, they have a side-hustle selling their own hot sauce from the peppers they grow called Blister Hot Sauce, inspired by their love of spicy cajun food.
 Jeremy’s baby brother is also a gifted singer and drummer.
 The three brothers work independently on their own music careers and together were in the well-known acapella group, “Street Corner Symphony.”

 Jeremy attended community college with plans to transfer to The University of Mississippi with a degree in music education.
 He felt he needed a backup plan in case his music career didn’t pay off but dropped out to join the band, Geronimo Rex as lead singer.
 Their style, progressive rock meets “The Beatles,” combined odd time signatures with catchy melodies and harmonies in the songs they performed.
 After their five-year run with considerable acclaim as one of the most popular bands in Mississippi, the limelight burned out and Jeremy knew he wanted to continue growing his career in music.

 In 2003, Jeremy moved to Nashville as a stepping stone to New York where he planned to eventually get into the art scene.
-Things moved quickly, on his third day in town, after performing a random writer’s showcase he met the musicians for his new band.
+Things moved quickly, on his third day in town, after performing at a random writer’s showcase he met the musicians for his new band.
 He was able to get both an agent and interest from a record label immediately.
 Within a little more than a year he was flying across the country with Capital and Atlantic Records before signing with Warner Brothers in 2005.

 Jeremy worked with Warner Brothers and Warner Chappell Music in what was called a “360 deal,” a low-risk opportunity allowing the label to decide if they want to keep working with you after your first album and tour allowing them to see your overall potential.
 Jeremy wrote hundreds of songs over a five-year span flying to London and Los Angeles and working with well-known industry producers Martin Terefe (Jason Mraz, James Morrison, and KT Tunstall) and Greg Wells (John Legend, Taylor Swift, Adel, Twenty One Pilots, Keith Urban, Deftones, Pink, Katy Perry, and OneRepublic).
 Finally, in 2007 his first LP was released “Just One Day,” but the four-song LP didn’t count as an album so there was no salary advance.